HAL at LIMOS✯

 Best Practices

-• For the same presentation at two different conferences, use a different name; HAL might consider two publications with the same title as a duplicate.
+- For the same presentation at two different conferences, use a different name; HAL might consider two publications with the same title as a duplicate.

-Importing and Ranking Publications in the Intranet
+Import and Ranking of Publications in the Intranet✯

-Importing Data from HAL
+Importing Data from HAL✯

 Every day, the LIMOS IT department imports publications linked to LIMOS (to its collection) from HAL and displays them on the website.